 What makes the combination of ibuprofen and acetaminophen so effective?
 Why should you not only take ibuprofen after a tooth extraction?
 The American Dental Association explains, ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID), which means it helps with the pain you’re experiencing by reducing inflammation at the site where it’s occurring, in this case, your mouth.
 Meanwhile, acetaminophen acts centrally and blocks the transmission of pain signals within your central nervous system.
 Their mechanisms of actions complement each other, resulting in effective pain relief.

-On the other hand, opioids change pain messages in the brain and can have more serious side effects.
-This class of drug can cause dizziness, drowsiness, respiratory depression and constipation.
-Even worse, these drugs can lead to opioid addiction, even when used as prescribed.
+The Pharmacy Times explains that opioids change pain messages in the brain and can cause dizziness, drowsiness, constipation, hallucinations, muscle rigidity, nausea, and vomiting.
+They can cause opioid addiction, even when used as prescribed.

 That said, when it comes to pain relief, your dentist is the right person to ask for advice.
 If your dentist prescribes you an opioid, there's a good reason behind this.
 But if you feel uncomfortable with taking an opioid, don’t hesitate to ask questions about the dosage or inquire about alternative options.
 And of course, following your dentist and the manufacturer’s instructions is critical.

 It’s no fun having your life disrupted by the pain a tooth extraction can cause.
 While you want things to get back to normal as soon as possible, it’s important to consider all the information while taking pain medications.
 Don’t forget to consult with your doctor, and you’ll be pain-free in no time!